mjgui/t-events-bot/bot_spec.md

 ### /waitTime
 get expected waiting time for a new participant

+### /ticket
+new command, replies with a message stating participant's timeslot and username

 ## for station masters:
-these commands can only be used in an authorized group chat (corresponding to a station)
+these commands can only be by authorized individuals or in authorized chats (set in environment variable "admins")

 ### /setMax
 set max number of people in queue

-### /queueLength
-get number of persons ahead in the queue

-### /getFront
-get telegram handle of person at the front (for stationmasters to message them directly)

-### /pingFront
-send ping text to person at the front

-### /removeFront
-remove person at front of queue message next x persons at the front of queue

-### /updateTimePerPerson
+### /setTime
-allows group admins to update the expected number of minutes each participant takes
+set waiting time

 ### /getAll
-get all the users queueing
+get all the users registered, organized by timeslot

-### /messageAll
+## botfather command setting
+timeslots - view list of timeslots
+waittime - check the waiting time
-send a message to everyone in the queue
+joinqueue - select a timeslot to queue for
+leavequeue - stop queueing for your current timeslots (with confirmation dialogue)
+ticket - new command, prints out a message stating participant's timeslot and username
+setmax - (admin) update the max queue length per timeslot.
+Example: `/setmax 10`
+settime - (admin) update the estimated waiting time in minutes.
+Example: `/settime 10`
+getall - (admin) get the usernames of all participants by timeslot

 # database:
 ## variables table